Kondor Path Tours

 Cusco, Machu Picchu and The Sacred Valley

-Nestled between spectacular snow-capped mountains and decorated with quaint contrasting Andean villages and towering Inca ruins, the Sacred Valley and the Cusco area tempt visitors with their cultural allure and natural wonders.
+Nestled between spectacular snow-capped mountains and decorated with quaint, contrasting Andean villages and towering Inca ruins, the Sacred Valley and the Cusco area tempt visitors with their cultural allure and natural wonders.
 Because it offers various activities and attractions, this area is great for adventurers and world travelers alike.
 Even the shortest excursions through the Sacred Valley area will produce unforgettable images of rugged mountains, lush green terraces, and ancient Inca ruins.

-Once you’ve acclimatized to an average altitude of 3,500 meters, altitude sickness is a severe issue in this area; there are several attractive destinations in the Sacred Valley.
+Once you’ve acclimatized to an average altitude of 3,500 meters, altitude sickness is a severe issue in this area.
+There are several attractive destinations in the Sacred Valley.
 Aside from acclimatizing to the altitude, perhaps the most challenging aspect of any trip to this area is figuring out how to see and do all it offers.

 When to Go

-The best time to visit Cusco is from April to October when the days are hot and dry.
+The best time to visit Cusco is from April to October, when the days are hot and dry.
 However, temperatures drop drastically at night and can freeze even in the dry season.
 November to April sees some rainfall and lower temperatures during the wet season.
 From September to May, during the rainy season.
 The number of tourists falls, as do prices.
 Cusco fills up with Peruvians and foreigners during the main festivities, so book early.
 What should also warn travelers is that the Inca Trail closes for maintenance throughout February.
 Cusco is the center of much festive activity, so check the festival calendar before planning your route.

 CUSCO

 In addition to serving as a gateway to nearby attractions like Machu Picchu and the Inca Trail, Cusco offers travelers a wealth of culturally appealing museums, cathedrals, and markets.
 This city is an excellent addition to any itinerary.
 For outdoor enthusiasts, the Cusco area presents several spectacular hiking opportunities.
-And for those who want to stretch their legs but aren’t ready for a week-long adventure.
-Cusco is a visitor-friendly city with tour agencies and well-off locals on every block.
+And for those who want to stretch their legs but aren’t ready for a week-long adventure, Cusco is a visitor-friendly city with tour agencies and well-off locals on every block.
 Most of the essential activities in Cusco are within walking distance of each other.
-They can be covered in about half a day, though you may want to spend a little more time exploring the various shops and markets along the way.
-Some highlights of Cusco include the Cusco Cathedral, San Blas Church, San Blas, Qoricancha Temple of the Sun and Santo Domingo, Regional Historical Museum, Art Museum, and Santa Catalina Monastery.
+They can be covered in about half a day, though you may want to spend more time exploring the various shops and markets along the way.
+Some highlights of Cusco include the Cusco Cathedral, San Blas Church, San Blas, Qoricancha Temple of the Sun, Santo Domingo, the Regional Historical Museum, the Art Museum, and Santa Catalina Monastery.

 Inquire Now